School Psychology Internship Handbook

-Consultation and Collaboration: School psychologists have knowledge of varied methods of consultation, collaboration, and communication applicable to individuals, families, groups, and systems and used to promote effective implementation of services.
-As part of a systematic and comprehensive process of effective decision making and problem solving that permeates all aspects of service delivery, school psychologists demonstrate skills to consult, collaborate, and communicate effectively with others during design, implementation, and evaluation of services and programs.
+Consultation and Collaboration: School psychologists understand varied models and strategies of consultation and collaboration applicable to individuals, families, groups, and systems, as well as methods to promote effective implementation of services.
+As part of a systematic and comprehensive process of effective decision-making and problem solving that permeates all aspects of service delivery, school psychologists demonstrate skills to consult, collaborate, and communicate effectively with others.

 Required Artifacts for Domain 2:

-- Functional Behavioral Assessments: Students should complete at least 1 Functional Behavioral Assessment to determine target student behaviors, hypothesized function of target behaviors and recommendations for behavioral intervention.
+- Functional Behavioral Assessments and Behavioral Intervention Plan: Students should complete at least 1 Functional Behavioral Assessment to determine target student behaviors, hypothesized function of target behaviors and recommendations for behavioral intervention.
 Students will also need to turn in the coordinating Behavior Intervention Plan for the student.

 - Interns should submit a minimum of 1 summary report of collaboration on a school-based project that includes goals, objectives and outcomes (e.g., school wide bullying intervention, classroom wide intervention)

-Interventions and Instructional Support to Develop Academic Skills: School psychologists have knowledge of biological, cultural, and social influences on academic skills; human learning, cognitive, and developmental processes; and evidence- based curriculum and instructional strategies.
-School psychologists, in collaboration with others, demonstrate skills to use assessment and data-collection methods and to implement and evaluate services that support cognitive and academic skills.
+Academic Intervention and Instructional Supports: School psychologists understand the of biological, cultural, and social influences on academic skills; human learning, cognitive, and developmental processes; and evidence- based curricula and instructional strategies.
+School psychologists, in collaboration with others, use assessment and data-collection methods to implement and evaluate services that support academic skill development in children.

 Required Artifacts for Domain 3:

 - Interns must complete a minimum of 1 academic case study.
 The case study should target a student that has an academic deficit in reading, math or writing skills.
-Interns must report baseline data, areas of weakness that the child exhibits based on multiple sources of data, develop goals and objectives, implement evidence-based academic intervention programming, and utilize progress monitoring measures to determine student progress towards goals.
+Interns must report baseline data, areas of weakness that the child exhibits based on multiple sources of data, develop goals and objectives, implement evidence-based academic intervention programming, and utilize progress-monitoring measures to determine student progress towards goals.
 Intervention data (minimum of 8 weeks and at least 1 data point collected per week) must be submitted and graphed visually, demonstrating positive, measurable impact of the intervention on the academic development of the K-12 student.
 Students will be required to calculate and report effect size and percent of non-overlapping data points.
 If a positive effect size is not obtained, students will need to include an additional one-page summary describing the variables that contributed to the lack of progress and actions taken to address the skill deficit Students are strongly encouraged to submit raw data (CBM probes, behavior contracts, point sheets etc.) along with other case study components.

-Skills: School psychologists have knowledge of biological, cultural, developmental, and social influences on behavior and mental health; behavioral and emotional impacts on learning and life skills; and evidence-based strategies to promote social–emotional functioning and mental health.
-School psychologists, in collaboration with others, demonstrate skills to use assessment and data-collection methods and to implement and evaluate services that promote resilience and positive behavior, support socialization and adaptive skills, and enhance mental and behavioral health.
+Mental and Behavioral Health Services Interventions: School psychologists understand the biological, cultural, developmental, and social influences on mental and behavioral health, behavioral and emotional impacts on learning, and evidence-based strategies to promote social–emotional functioning.
+School psychologists, in collaboration with others, design, implement, and evaluate services that promote resilience and positive behavior, support socialization and adaptive skills, and enhance mental and behavioral health.

 Required Artifacts for Domain 4: